nico-hn/LogLineParser/README.md

 # LogLineParser

-LogLineParser is a simple parser of Apache access logs.
+LogLineParser is a simple parser of Apache access log.
 It parses a line of Apache access log and turns it into an array of strings or a Hash object.
-And from the command line, you can use it as a conversion tool of file formats or as a filtering tool of access records.
+And from the command line, you can use it as a conversion tool of file format (to CSV or TSV) or as a filtering tool of access records.

 ## Installation